IronCoreLabs/cats-scalatest/README.md

 ### Specific Element Matchers

-The matchers that begin with a be prefix are for matching a specific element inside of the `Xor`.
+The matchers that begin with a be prefix are for matching a specific element inside of the `Either`.

 Something like the following:

 ```
 val s = "Hello World"
-val valueInRight = Xor.Right(s)
+val valueInRight = Right(s)

 //This passes
 valueInRight should beRight(s)

 //This fails with the following message:
-//Right(Hello World) did not contain an Xor.Right element matching 'goodbye'.
+//Right(Hello World) did not contain an Right element matching 'goodbye'.
 valueInRight should beRight("goodbye")
 ```